shahriarhaque/shahriarhaque/readme.md

 *January 2021 - Present*

-- Contributed to the development of the next generation internet banking apps on the iOS and web.
+- Contributed to the development of the next generation internet banking apps on iOS and web.
 - Contributed to the development of the backend microservices powering the next generation banking platform.
 - Championed initiatives to increase adherence to web and mobile accessibilty standards across different platforms.
 - Championed initiatives to promote Test-Driven-Development and Automated Testing across different agile teams.